chrisdinn/brando/README.md

       //fields: Map[String,String]

+### Monitoring Connection State Changes

+If a set of listeners is provided to the Brando actor when it is created , it will inform the those listeners about state changes to the underlying Redis connection.
+For example (from inside an actor):

+      val brando = context.actorOf(Brando("localhost", 6379, listeners = Set(self)))

+Currently, the possible messages sent to each listener include the following:

+ * `Connected`: When a TCP connection has been created, and Authentication (if applicable) has succeeded.
+ * `Disconnected`: The connection has been lost.
+Brando transparently handles disconnects and will automatically reconnect, so typically no user action at all is needed here.
+During the time that Brando is disconnected, Redis commands sent to Brando will be queued, and will be processed when a connection is established.
+ * `AuthenticationFailed`: The TCP connected was made, but Redis auth failed.
+ * `ConnectionFailed`:  A connection could not be (re-) established after three attempts.
+Brando will not attempt to recover from this state; the user should take action.

+All these messages inherit from the `BrandoStateChange` trait.

 ### Presharding

 Brando provides preliminary support for sharding (AKA "Presharding"), as outlined [in the Redis documentation](http://redis.io/topics/partitioning) and in [this blog post from antirez](http://oldblog.antirez.com/post/redis-presharding.html).